mstksg/inCode/copy/entries/typed-sm-lc-1.md

 1.  be interpretable in a type-safe way within Haskell.
 2.  be inspectable with visualizable control flow.
-3.  be compilable to multiple actual backends, letting you run the same function under multiple implementations.
+3.  be compilable to multiple actual back-ends, letting you run the same function under multiple implementations.

 This exact thing is something I've needed and used multiple times now in